05 Sep Creating a Self-Care Routine

 Does the schedule above look familiar?
 Like something that you experience on a weekly basis?

 We get it… life is so busy and there is always something going on that needs our attention.
-With life flying by at the speed of light, it’s so important that we take time to take care of ourselves, our bodies, and the relationships around us.
-Here are some tips that we routinely practice that might assist you in taking the time you need to stay refreshed and rejuvenated each and every day.
+With life flying by at the speed of light, it’s so important that we take care of ourselves, our bodies, and the relationships around us.
+Here are some tips that we routinely practice.
+Perhaps they will help you to take time to stay refreshed and rejuvenated each and every day.

 - Make time for yourself each morning.
 You might be busy every night with your work, school, and your social schedule… but no one can take away your mornings.
 Set your alarm for 30 minutes earlier than you routinely get up.
 Take this time to reflect, drink your coffee, sit on your deck, and maybe even get lost into a book.
-If you’re not a reader, and exercise is more your thing, set your alarm for 45 minutes earlier and take a morning jog.
-We assure you, how you allow for your morning to go will set the pace for the rest of the day.
+If you’re not a reader and exercise is more your thing, set your alarm for 45 minutes earlier to take a morning jog.
+We are confident that how you manage your morning will set the pace for the rest of the day.

 - Breathe.
-This might seem simple, but if you’re ever feeling extremely overwhelmed and like the world keeps spinning faster and faster, take a step back and take a deep breath.
-Remember what’s important to you and the relationships you value most, then step back into your day.
+This might seem simple, but if you’re ever feeling extremely overwhelmed – like the world keeps spinning faster and faster – step back and take a deep breath.
+Think about what is important to you and the relationships you value most, then step back into your day.
 Sometimes a deep breath and getting a hold on your current situation is all you need to relax a bit and come back down to earth.

 - Wind down each night.
-We understand it might be impossible to do every night, but during the evenings that allow it, take time to wind down from your day.
-A couple of our favorite things include: taking a warm bath or shower, enjoying a nice face mask treatment, winding down with hot tea, reading our favorite book with our favorite scented candle nearby, and spending calming time and reflecting on the day and the things that we’re most thankful for.
+We understand it might be impossible to do every night, but do your best to take time to wind down from your day.
+A couple of our favorite things include: a warm bath or shower, a nice face mask treatment, a cup of hot tea, reading our favorite book with our favorite scented candle nearby, spending time and reflecting on the day remembering the things that we’re most thankful for.

 - Thank someone.
-Relationships are so important, and we know that’s why you’re so busy all of the time… you’re surrounded by friends and family that adore you and love scheduling time with you.
+Relationships are so important.
+You are surrounded by friends and family that adore you and love scheduling time with you.
 Make sure that you spend time nourishing the relationships you value most.
-Thank those that’re around you and be grateful.
+Thank those around you and be grateful.
 Expressing how thankful you are to others will in turn make them feel good.
-What better way to feel good about yourself than assisting someone in feeling better about themselves?
+What better way to feel good about yourself than by helping someone in feeling better about themselves?

-We hope we sparked some ideas or gave you some new things to try!
+We hope we have sparked some ideas or gave you some new things to try!
 Your happiness is important, and so is your health.
-Start with creating a self-care routine and make sure you make yourself a priority in your busy life!
+Start by creating a self-care routine to make sure you make yourself a priority in your busy life!